 Observe the rural life at the Gurung Villages

-Even though the Annapurna trail has all the necessary facilities, most people that live in the mountain villages still prefer doing things the old traditional way.
+Even though the Annapurna trail has all the necessary facilities, most people who live in the mountain villages still prefer doing things in the old traditional way.
 Farming is still the main occupation of most locals and on this trail, you’ll find some of the highest rice paddy fields in the world.
 The locals have gotten used to tourists throughout the years and are always warm and welcoming.
 The way these people live and transport all necessary goods and products to high altitudes is admiring and will make you appreciate what you have a lot more while learning a lot about the local culture at the same time.

 Endless stretches of lush forests